leom806/midjourney-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/midjourney-ruby.
+Bug reports and pull requests are welcome on GitHub at [Open an Issue](https://github.com/leom806/midjourney-ruby).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use it and contribute.